islamMaruf/rabbitmq_with-nodejs/readme.md

 | `options` | object | Additional options for publishing the message. |

 ### 8. `channel.close()`

-**Description**: Closes the channel.
+Description: Closes the channel.
 This will also cancel any ongoing consumption.
----

 ## Conclusion